ManonLef/Sign-Up-Form/Resources/notes.md

 ## 2023010301
 - Opened the project for the first time again after my winter break.
 Will look into the invalid entry indicators first to finetune since it seems I already sort of got that to work for the name field.

+## 2023010501
+- I'm making a start to add an error color on the required fields today until they're filled out correctly